brian-trann/sb-vending-machine/README.md

+# Springboard Exercise

+This project was to practice using `react-dom-router`.
+I also used `Material UI` for additional practice.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).